 Until the current unknowns are known, markets will likely continue to vacillate between positive and negative returns.
 By the time investors feel confident in where the economy could land, they will likely already be looking towards the next recovery and uptrend.
 That is how business cycles and corresponding market movements often unfold.

-Betsey A. Purinton, CFP® is Managing Partner and Co-Chief Investment Officer at StrategicPoint Investment Advisors in Providence and East Greenwich.
-You can e-mail her at bpurinton@strategicpoint.com.
+Betsey A. Purinton, CFP® is the former Managing Partner and Co-Chief Investment Officer at StrategicPoint Investment Advisors in Providence and East Greenwich.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
 Betsey’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.
 Certain statements contained herein may be statements of future expectations and other forward-looking statements that are based on SPIA’s current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
 In addition to statements which are forward-looking by reason of context, the words “may, will, should, expects, plans, intends, anticipates, believes, estimates, predicts, potential, or continue” and similar expressions identify forward-looking statements.
 Forward-looking statements necessarily involve risks and uncertainties, and undue reliance should not be placed on them.
 There can be no assurance that forward-looking statements will prove to be accurate, and actual results and future events could differ materially from those anticipated in such statements.
 SPIA assumes no obligation to update any forward-looking information contained herein.